 How Can You Prevent and Treat Dental Disease?

 Dental disease will be treated based on its severity.
-In many cases, a thorough cleaning can help to undo any damage.
-However, if a substantial amount of gum loss has developed then extensive dental procedures will likely have to be performed to secure the tooth (or teeth) that have been compromised.
+A thorough cleaning can help to repair any damage.
+However, if a lot of gum loss has occurred then extensive dental procedures will likely have to be performed to secure the tooth (or teeth) that have been compromised.

 - Root canal